 immediate effect pending such meeting of the Committee if the Committee feels it appropriate to do

-Details of your visits to our site including, but not limited to, traffic data, location data
+your visits to our site including, but not limited to, traffic data, location data and other communication

 Where we store your personal data

 The data that we collect from you is stored on a computer

 database.
 By submitting your personal data, you agree to this transfer, storing or processing.
 We will take all

 steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy

 Information will be retained by the VJMC electronically.
 It is treated with confidentiality and

 will NEVER be disclosed or passed to any other agent or 3rd party other than for membership services and magazine